bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

    /**
     * @dev The following storage layout points to the prior StakedToken.sol implementation:
     * _snapshots => _votingSnapshots
-@@ -1477,31 +1664,287 @@ abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20
+@@ -1477,31 +1657,63 @@ abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20
    /// @dev reference to the Aave governance contract to call (if initialized) on _beforeTokenTransfer
    /// !!!
 IMPORTANT The Aave governance is considered a trustable contract, being its responsibility
    /// to control all potential reentrancies by calling back the this contract
 +  /// @dev DEPRECATED
    ITransferHook public _aaveGovernance;
 +}

-+
+-  function _setAaveGovernance(ITransferHook aaveGovernance) internal virtual {
+-    _aaveGovernance = aaveGovernance;
+-  }
 +interface IERC20WithPermit is IERC20 {
 +  function permit(
 +    address owner,